Space Mountain: Film

 Screenwriter Max Landis wrote a feature film based on the Space Mountain attraction, which was developed for a short time at Disney.
 The film was based in a 1950s Jetsons-esque retro-future.
 This idea of the future wouldn't contain the internet or cell phones but would be powered by many large contraptions and robots.
 One key plot point of the film involved the idea of people getting sent into hyperspace and, upon their return, realizing their souls had gone missing from them and they would eventually transform into terrifying monsters.
 The film was ultimately scrapped.

 On October 9, 2020, a new film adaptation of the ride was announced to be in development at Disney, with Joby Harold producing and writing the film alongside Tory Tunnell producing under their Safehouse Pictures banner.
 Dan Lin and Jonathan Eirich of Rideback will also produce.
 Unlike the original idea, the film is described as a family adventure.

-The Space Mountain building is featured as an Easter Egg in the Disney films Meet the Robinsons and Tomorrowland.
+The Space Mountain building is featured as an "easter egg" in the Disney films Meet the Robinsons (alongside Rocket Jets) and Tomorrowland.

+On April 19, 2024, it was announced that Josh Appelbaum and André Nemec had been tapped to write a script for a Space Mountain film for Disney.

 Graphic novel

 In November 2013, Disney Publishing Worldwide revived Disney Comics as an imprint in the US with the imprint's first publication was the Space Mountain graphic novel, its first original graphic novel, released on May 7, 2014.
+This book presented Space Mountain as a research station orbiting a black hole and harnessing its power to travel through time.
+During the course of the time travel adventure, Space Mountain takes on the form of its Parisian version in a darker timeline.